Make this four-season art project with your kids (or students) today!

 - Mixing paints will create a mottled leaf effect that looks gorgeous.

-- Look at the photos of our four-season art to see how my daughter mixed some of the paint colors on her fingers for the fingerprint leaves she made.
+- Look at the photos of our four-season art to see how my daughter mixed paint colors on her fingers to create the fingerprint leaves.

 - Add fingerprint art to the sides of the fall and winter seasonal canvas squares to give your fingerprint tree art a lovely 3-D effect.